Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Results

 \subsubsection{Oscillations of the current vertex}

 At the level of the DMFT, the magnetic field enters the calculation of conductivity through the self-energy and the current vertex $v$.
 As we have concluded in the Section~\ref{sec:sigmaxx}, the dependence of conductivity on the self-energy is of secondary importance, and cannot possibly account for the observed $p/q=1$-frequency oscillations, as the self-energy oscillates with the frequency $p/q=\langle n_\sigma \rangle$.
-These $p/q=1$ oscillations then must come from the current vertex.
+The $p/q=1$ oscillations then must come from the current vertex.
+This was already suggested in previous experimental works\cite{KrishnaKumar2017,KrishnaKumar2018}, where the $p/q=1$ frequency oscillations have been linked to periodic changes in the velocity of magnetic minibands, featuring spikes at $p/q=1/q$.

 We first discuss which part of $v^{xx}(\varepsilon,\varepsilon')$ plays a role at a given choice of parameters.
 First, by inspecting Eq.\ref{eq:sigma_xx_final} we see that the $\omega$-integrand will generally have two peaks, centered around $\omega^*/\omega^{*\prime}$ such that $\omega^{*(\prime)}+\mu-\varepsilon^{(\prime)}-\mathrm{Re}\Sigma(\omega^{*(\prime)})=0$.
 The width of those peaks is roughly proportional to $\mathrm{Im}\Sigma(\omega^{*(\prime)})$.
 When the two peaks are further apart than is their width, the contribution of the integral will be very small.
 Additionally, if they fall outside of the thermal window, they will not contribute.
 Assuming in a most simple way $\omega^{*(\prime)} = \mu-\varepsilon^{(\prime)}$, and that the contribution is negligible if $|\varepsilon-\varepsilon'|>\Gamma$, with $\Gamma$ playing the role of the width of the peaks (say roughly $\Gamma \approx -\mathrm{Im}\Sigma(\omega=0)$), and taking that the thermal window is a hard cutoff $|\omega^{*(\prime)}|<T$, we can isolate the relevant values of $v^{xx}(\varepsilon,\varepsilon')$, which determine the value of the overall integral.
 We define a quantity